Ahhgust/MPSOnWindows/README.md

 ## MPS/NGS tools on windoze

-These tools have been compiled in the msys2 environment.
+These tools have been compiled in the msys2 environment on a Windows 7 machine (64-bit).
 Likely they will require msys2 to be installed!

 For your convenience I've also added various dlls from the msys2 environment